 7. Anjum Anand

-Popular TV Chef and a British Indian Food Writer, Anjum Ananad is known for her exclusive and amazing cookery books and food writing and also for her love and interest for Indian cuisine.
+Popular TV Chef and a British Indian Food Writer, Anjum Anand is known for her exclusive and amazing cookery books and food writing and also for her love and interest for Indian cuisine.
 She has starred in multiple TV Shows such as UKTV’S Great Food Life and BBC show Indian Food Made Easy and has been regularly contributing to Times India Food pages.